 Molecular Markers to Provide Further Guidance

-MSI testing identifies tumors as MSI-H (i.e. MSI-high), meaning they lack MMR proteins or are deficient in MMR proteins (dMMR), or MSI-stable and MSI-low, meaning they are considered MMR proficient (pMMR) or contain most or all of the MMR proteins.
-This information is especially helpful for those with stage II colon cancer.
-Studies have found MSI-H tumors are associated with a better prognosis.
-Approximately 22% of stage II colon tumors (but only 12% of stage III tumors) have MSI-H. Several studies have found that patients with stage II MSI-H tumors did not derive any benefit from 5-FU adjuvant therapy.
-MSI-stable disease, however, may benefit from 5-FU based treatment.
+- (2) In early-stage colon cancers, MSI may impact treatment options.
+About 22% of stage II colon tumors (but only 12% of stage III tumors) have MSI-H. Several studies have found that patients with stage II MSI-H tumors did not get any benefit from 5-FU adjuvant therapy.
+MSI-stable disease, however, may benefit from 5-FU-based treatment.
 Some experts recommend MSI testing as another tool to determine the need for treatment in stage II disease.

 National Comprehensive Cancer Network.
-NCCN Guidelines: Colon Cancer, Version 3.2013, April 2013.
+NCCN Guidelines: Colon Cancer, Version 2.2019 — May 15, 2019.

 Windera.
 T. and Lenza, H. (2010).
 Molecular predictive and prognostic markers in colon cancer.
 Cancer Treatment Reviews.
 36(7): 550–556.